 Each year, Markel’s Safety 1st program recognizes policyholders who have shown an exceptional commitment to the safety of their employees and clients.
 Michael Swain, Senior Loss Control Specialist for Markel Specialty, stated, “Camps and clubs must meet stringent criteria to qualify for the Safety 1st designation.
 They must have a proven safety record, undergo formal assessments and inspections, and participate in continuing education and certification programs.
 These facilities deserve to be recognized for keeping safety a top priority."
 The Road Less Traveled is extremely proud to be among the few awarded this prestigious designation.

 We have predetermined designated evacuation routes, safe houses and medical facilities in every area in which we operate.
-We monitor daily all of our destinations as well as the US Centers for Disease Control and Prevention (CDC), the Pan American Health Organization (PAHO), and World Health Organization (WHO) travel advisories.
+We monitor daily all of our destinations as well as the US Centers for Disease Control and Prevention (CDC).
 We have highly experienced, around-the-clock logistical and medical assistance teams on call for all of our families.
 Every student's name and passport number, who is traveling out of the country, is registered with the American Embassy in the destination country.
 In addition, Embassies have our contact information and full itinerary should they need to contact us.

 Extensive first-aid kits, including antibiotics and epinephrine, are carried on all programs.
 Contents and protocols are updated according to annually-reviewed standing orders and current wilderness medical protocols.
 Our equipment is top quality and impeccably maintained.
 All participants wear life jackets, safety harnesses, and helmets, as appropriate for participation in specific adventure activities.
 On our community service programs, participants use safety goggles, masks, and other protective gear, as necessary to ensure safety.